Volume growth, eigenvalue and compactness for self-shrinkers: Introduction

-By using this estimates we can estimate uniform volume growth for compact embedded self-shrinkers with bounded genus and can get a compactness theorem.
-Given a non-negative integer g and a constant $D>0$, we let $S_{g,D}$ denote the space of all compact embedded self-shrinkers in $\R^3$ with genus at most $g$, and diameter at most $D$.
+With the help of Theorem \ref{firsteigen}, uniform volume growth for compact embedded self-shrinkers could be estimated by genus and this will yield a compactness theorem.
+Give a non-negative integer g and a constant $D>0$, and let $S_{g,D}$ denote the space of all compact embedded self-shrinkers in $\R^3$ with genus at most $g$, and diameter at most $D$.
 We have a compactness theorem as follows. \begin{theorem} For each fixed $g$ and $D$, the space $S_{g,D}$ is compact.
-Namely, any sequence has a subsequence that converges uniformly in the $C^k$ topology (for any $k\ge0$) to a surface in $S_{g,D}$. \end{theorem} In Corollary 8.2 of \cite{CM1}, Colding and Minicozzi II proved the above theorem under bounded entropy, which is natural appeared in their Theorem 0.10 in \cite{CM1}.
+Namely, any sequence in $S_{g,D}$ has a subsequence that converges uniformly in the $C^k$ topology (for any $k\ge0$) to a surface in $S_{g,D}$. \end{theorem} Colding-Minicozzi gave in \cite{CM2} a compactness theorem for a class of self-shrinkers with bounded entropy in $\R^3$.
+The assumption of bounded entropy is natural since Colding-Minicozzi proved the conjecture of Huisken in \cite{CM1} and these automatically satisfy such a bound.
+However, Theorem \ref{compactness2} shows the compactness theorem holds without the assumption of bounded entropy for compact case (please see Corollary 8.2 of \cite{CM1}).